Jude-Cromarty/Heart-Beat-Em-Up/README.md

 Currently still in development.

-Controls: QWASDE for player 1,  IJKLO for player 2.
+Controls: QWASDE for player 1,  IJKLO for player 2.(Development Only) V to start & B to stop level rotation.

 If you feel like there should be a feature either tell me or feel free to add it yourself.